-For example, I’d like to get fit, and I’ll start by excercising more and eating better.
+For example, I’d like to get fit, and I’ll start by exercising more and eating better.
 Fine, but what does that actually mean and what do I need to do?
 Start by going for a run each day.
 Great idea and also I’ll cut out the snacks that I buy when I refuel the car.
-All good, but likelyhood is that I’ll not do them more than once or twice and then they will fade.
+All good, but likelihood is that I’ll not do them more than once or twice and then they will fade.

 Also, although the overall goal is motivating there’s nothing to get me started.
 Motivation comes and goes but if I want to develop specific habits then I need a way to get started however I’m feeling.
 Check out the 5 second rule which I have found is a great way to get started on something and is covered in another post on this site, click here for more.

 Make those habits stick